jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

     * Try to express in SLA language: 100ms at 3-nines - 99.9% of availability is around 9h down per year.
 5 nines is 5 minutes down.

 ???+ note "Information"
-    * AWS offers TCP connections up to the edge and then use AWS private backbone (global accelerator), which improves performane by 60%
+    * AWS offers TCP connections up to the edge and then use AWS private backbone (global accelerator), which improves performance by 60%
     * Try to use Real User Monitoring tool to measure network performance
     * Try to measure: